What is the application process?

 Is it difficult to gain entry?

 The College has a limited number of places available to offer new undergraduate residents.
 It can vary from as few as 65 to as many as 105 each year.
+We normally receive 430 applications.
+So yes, unfortunately it is difficult to gain entry because we have liminted spaces.

 What happens once Burgmann receives my information from ANU UA?